Summary Information For: AAV5, FVIII-BDD, Roctavian, NCT02576795 (Phase 1/2 Study) ¹⁸ˑ ¹⁹ˑ ³⁸ˑ ⁵⁹

 Any SAE

 AEs and SAEs for Co.
 3 and Co.
-4 were extracted from Table 1 38
+4 as reported in Table 16

 no. (%) within Co.
 3 (6e13 vg/kg)